fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 Normally React components are rendered to the <i>DOM</i>.
 The render method we used renders the components in a format that is suitable for tests without rendering them to the DOM.

 _render_ returns an object that has several properties.
-One of the properties is called <i>container</i> and it contains all of the HTML rendered by the component.
+One of the properties is called <i>container</i>, and it contains all of the HTML rendered by the component.

-In the expectation we verify that the component renders the correct text, which in this case is the content of the note:
+In the expectation, we verify that the component renders the correct text, which in this case is the content of the note:

 ```js
 expect(component.container).toHaveTextContent(